WaveInCode/InfoLens/README.md

 * An enhanced finance highlights section with more usability, as well as customizable stock info providing data on a majority of stocks rather than the ones that currently exist.
 * Improved layout system to support different screen sizes

+## Feedback/Suggestions
+I would love to hear your invaluable feedback, this will help make the app more suitable and relevant for you!

+**Share your thoughts here:** [Suggestions](https://github.com/WaveInCode/InfoLens/issues/1#issue-3520182437)

 ## Developer Notes
 InfoLens originates as a school exhibition project, which is thought of and made completely by me.
 It took about 2 weeks to complete the first working version, and overall 3 weeks to finalize it.
 I spent on an average 6-7 hours coding and debugging.
 Multiple issues sprang up such as my limited skills, a deadline and all.
 I was using CustomTkinter for the first time, along with BeautfulSoup in which i was quite rusty.
 Though, pushing through each obstacle I now feel happy and proud upon my creation, and intend to further bolster its applications.
 Its made with lots of love and effort, I hope u like it :)